Magna Plaza: Interior

 The building's interior consists of a central hall with galleries on two upper floors, surrounded by arcades and crowned by a sunroof.
 The public function of the building was limited to the ground floor, while the rest of the building was only accessible to personnel of the PTT, then the national post, telegraph and telephone agency.
 In 1987, the PTT announced that it intended to vacate the building and it was sold the next year for 7.5 million guilders (about 3.2 million euro) to Larmag, a Swedish real estate developer, who intended to repurpose the building as a luxury shopping centre.
 Maintaining and optimally using the monumental building was a main criterion.
 The construction started in February 1991.
 The exterior work was mostly limited to cleaning, repair and restoration of the facades.
 The interior of the building was completely rebuilt, maintaining the carrying structures and decorative elements.

 Renovation and shopping mall

 Unexpected technical problems delayed the work; the building's foundation had to be replaced, and several of the beams were found to be hollow.
 The floors of the new mall were connected by escalators and elevators.
 The existing stairways were maintained, two as emergency stairways, and one as a public stairway.
 Office spaces were created in the attic.
-The renovation was led by H. Ruijssenaars.
+The renovation was led by H.J.M.
+(Hans) Ruijssenaars.
 The Magna Plaza shopping centre, named after Larmag's CEO Lars-Erik Magnusson, was finally opened to the public on August 17, 1992.

 In 2016, DPM Group sold Magna Plaza to institutional investors from Europe and Israel with a rumoured purchase price of around 63.5 million euro.

 The gross leasable retail area is 5589 sqm and there is additionally 1420 sqm of office space.